GeoscienceAustralia/dea-notebooks/Tools/paper/paper.md

 # Summary

 `dea-tools` is an open-source Python library that provides a comprehensive set of tools for analysing, visualising, and modelling geospatial and Earth observation data represented as xarray objects.
-Originally developed to support [Digital Earth Australia (DEA)](https://knowledge.dea.ga.gov.au/) workflows, `dea-tools` now functions as a general-purpose library that can be used with any geospatial dataset.
-The package offers many utilities for spatial and temporal analysis, remote sensing index calculation, machine learning, and interactive visualisation, while integrating seamlessly with the Python geospatial stack (e.g. `xarray` [@Hoyer_xarray_N-D_labeled_2017], geopandas [@kelsey_jordahl_2020_3946761], and dask [@dask]).
-Distributed as a pip-installable environment, `dea-tools` includes JupyterLab and related dependencies, providing a fully managed platform for scientific geospatial analysis on any machine.
+Originally developed to support [Digital Earth Australia (DEA)](https://knowledge.dea.ga.gov.au/) workflows, `dea-tools` has evolved into a general-purpose library for use with any geospatial dataset.
+The package includes utilities for spatial and temporal analysis, remote sensing index calculation, machine learning, and interactive visualisation, and integrates seamlessly with the Python geospatial stack (e.g. `xarray` [@Hoyer_xarray_N-D_labeled_2017], geopandas [@kelsey_jordahl_2020_3946761], and dask [@dask]).
+Distributed as a pip-installable environment, `dea-tools` includes JupyterLab and related dependencies, providing a fully managed platform for scientific geospatial analysis across computing environments.
 Embedded within the broader `dea-notebooks` [@krause2021dea] repository, the package is supported by extensive documentation and example Jupyter notebooks demonstrating use of `dea-tools` functionality.
-Together, `dea-tools` and `dea-notebooks` enable reproducible, scalable, and accessible Earth observation science with Python.
+Together, `dea-tools` and `dea-notebooks` support reproducible and scalable Earth observation science with Python.

 # Statement of need

 Modern Earth observation workflows often involve complex, multi-temporal, and multi-resolution datasets that demand integrated tools for efficient loading, pre-processing, visualisation, and analysis.
-While foundational libraries such as `xarray`, `geopandas`, and `dask` provide the building blocks, implementing complex analysis workflows still requires substantial coding effort to handle the data processing pipeline.
-The `dea-tools` library addresses this gap by providing a curated suite of well-documented functions that seamlessly integrate with these core libraries.
+While foundational libraries such as `xarray`, `geopandas`, and `dask` provide the building blocks, implementing robust analysis workflows and processing pipelines still requires substantial coding effort.
+The `dea-tools` library addresses this gap by providing a curated suite of well-documented functions that streamline common geospatial tasks and integrate seamlessly with the Python geospatial stack.

-The `dea-tools` Python package provides a comprehensive, open-source toolkit for the analysis, and interpretation of geospatial and Earth observation (EO) data represented primarily as xarray objects.
-Developed by Digital Earth Australia (DEA) to streamline analysis of national-scale satellite datasets, `dea-tools` has since evolved into a flexible and general-purpose library that supports many geospatial workflows.
-It can now be used on any system and with most gridded and vector based datasets, whether accessed from cloud-based catalogues via a Spatio-Temporal Asset Catalog (STAC), or stored locally.
+The `dea-tools` Python package is a comprehensive, open-source toolkit for analysing and interpreting geospatial and Earth observation data, primarily represented as `xarray` objects.
+Originally developed by Digital Earth Australia (DEA) to support national-scale satellite data analysis, `dea-tools` has evolved into a flexible and general-purpose library that supports a wide range of geospatial workflows.
+It can be deployed across platforms and supports both gridded datasets(e.g. satellite imagery) and vector datasets(e.g. shapefiles or GeoJSON), whether accessed from cloud-based catalogues via Spatio-Temporal Asset Catalog (STAC) or stored locally.

-A major advantage of `dea-tools` is it comes bundled with all essential dependencies for scientific geospatial analysis, including [JupyterLab](https://jupyter.org/), Jupyter notebooks, xarray, geopandas, NumPy [@harris2020array], dask, and many other related ecosystem libraries.
-When deployed within a virtual environment, `dea-tools` therefore provides a fully managed and ready-to-use geospatial analysis environment.
-This design lowers the barrier to entry for new users, enabling a self-contained environment for exploration, visualisation, and large-scale satellite data processing.
+A major advantage of `dea-tools` is that it comes bundled with all essential dependencies for scientific geospatial analysis.
+These include [JupyterLab](https://jupyter.org/), Jupyter notebooks, xarray, geopandas, NumPy [@harris2020array], dask, and many other libraries from the Python geospatial ecosystem.
+When deployed within a virtual environment, `dea-tools` provides a ready-to-use and pre-configured platform for geospatial analysis, eliminating the need for manual setup or dependency management.
+This design lowers the barrier to entry for new users by offering a self-contained environment for exploration, visualisation, and large-scale satellite data processing.

-The package enables users to:
+`dea-tools` enables users to:

-* Load, combine, and manage satellite or model datasets, including but not limited to DEA products, while handling reprojection and resolution harmonisation;
+* Load, combine, and manage satellite or model datasets - including but not limited to DEA products - while handling reprojection and resolution harmonisation;
 * Conduct spatial and temporal analyses directly on xarray objects (e.g., extracting temporal statistics, linear regression, and interpolation);
-* Apply a large curated list of remote sensing indices such as NDVI, NDWI etc.
+* Apply a large curated list of remote sensing indices such as NDVI, NDWI etc.;
-* Perform machine learning and segmentation workflows on geospatial datasets, with built-in training, fitting, and prediction tools that work seamlessly with xarray;
+* Perform machine learning and segmentation workflows on geospatial datasets using built-in tools for training, fitting, and prediction that integrates seamlessly with xarray;
-* Generate publication-quality visualisations and animations;
+* Generate publication-quality visualisations and animations for both static and time-series data;
-* Seamlessly convert between raster and vector formats using xarray–geopandas interoperation utilities.
+* Convert between raster and vector formats using utilities that bridge xarray and geopandas;
-* Apply domain-specific tools: analyse coastal change, intertidal zones, land cover, wetland and waterbody dynamics, and climate datasets.
+* Apply domain-specific tools to analyse coastal change, intertidal zones, land cover, wetland and waterbody dynamics, and climate datasets.

-The broader `dea-notebooks` repository, which includes `dea-tools`, provides extensive Jupyter notebook based documentation including how-to guides and longer real-world application examples.
-These include end-to-end workflows that demonstrate how to acquire satellite data via [odc-stac](https://github.com/opendatacube/odc-stac), process it using `dea-tools`, and visualize outputs interactively within JupyterLab.
+The broader `dea-notebooks` repository, which includes `dea-tools`, provides extensive Jupyter notebook based documentation.
+This includes concise how-to guides for specific tasks as well as longer, real-world application exampled.
+These resources feature end-to-end workflows that demonstrate how to acquire satellite data via [odc-stac](https://github.com/opendatacube/odc-stac), process it using `dea-tools`, and visualize outputs interactively within JupyterLab.
 Together, `dea-tools` and `dea-notebooks` offer a reproducible, scalable, and fully managed framework for geospatial analysis in Python, bridging the gap between foundational geospatial libraries and applied EO research.

 # Features

-Below we highlight a non-exhaustive list of functionality within `dea-tools`.
-Note that each of the functions listed below has an accompanying Jupyter notebook outlining how to use the function.
+The following is a non-exhaustive overview of key functionality available in `dea-tools`.
+Each function is supported by an accompanying Jupyter notebook that demonstrates its usage.

 ## Data handling

-Tools for loading and manipulating both DEA satellite data, along with other providers of geospatial data, stored within [dea-tools.datahandling](https://knowledge.dea.ga.gov.au/notebooks/Tools/gen/dea_tools.datahandling/)
+Tools for loading and manipulating both DEA satellite data, along with other providers of geospatial data, are available in the [dea-tools.datahandling](https://knowledge.dea.ga.gov.au/notebooks/Tools/gen/dea_tools.datahandling/):

-- `load_ard`: Load and combine multiple Geoscience Australia Landsat, Sentinel 2, or Sentinel-1 Analysis Ready Data products with `odc-stac` and optionally apply pixel quality, cloud masking and contiguity masks, and drop time steps that contain greater than a minimum proportion of good quality (e.g. non-cloudy or shadowed) pixels.
+- `load_ard`: Load and combine multiple Geoscience Australia Landsat, Sentinel 2, or Sentinel-1 Analysis Ready Data products using `odc-stac`.
+Optional features include pixel quality filtering, cloud and contiguity masking, and dropping time steps with a high proportion of poor-quality (e.g. cloudy or shadowed) pixels.
 - `load_reproject`:  Load and reproject all or part of a raster dataset (stored either locally or remotely) to match the crs/resolution of another dataset.

 ## Spatio-temporal analysis tools